 I love Disney and I love surprises so when I was invited to take my family to the Disney Social Media Moms conference in Disney World, I knew that I wanted to surprise my kids when the time was closer.
 Today I’m sharing how I surprised my kids with our Disney vacation and what their reaction was.

 We thought about telling them at Easter, but decided to put it off a bit longer.
-Now that magical things, such as Magic Bands and luggage tags are starting to show up at my house I knew I couldn’t put if off and I wanted them to be able to get excited about the things coming in the mail as well.
+Once the magical things, such as Magic Bands and luggage tags started to show up at my house I knew I couldn’t put if off and I wanted them to be able to get excited about the things coming in the mail as well.

-I decided to wrap up a box with our Magic Bands and Disney shirts and water bottles that I had picked up on an awesome sale at The Disney Store and include a note from Mickey.
+I decided to wrap up a box with our Magic Bands, Disney t-shirts for each of us and water bottles that I had picked up on an awesome sale at The Disney Store and include a note from Mickey.
 I wrapped it up with a tag to our family and was ready for the surprise.
 While we were at church and they were in their classes, I snuck home and left the box on the table so that they would see it right when they got home.
 They were so surprised!

 Letter from Mickey

-To make your own, download both and use a program such as PicMonkey, Photoshop, Canva or even just Microsoft Word to create your own card.
+To make your own, download both and use a program such as my favorite easy editing software PicMonkey or to create your own card.

 If using Word, add the saved card to a document by adding it as a picture.
 Then create a text box over the top of the card where you can add the text.
 Then you can print.